Transportation in Los Angeles: Air transportation

 The Los Angeles metropolitan area has five commercial airports and many more general-aviation airports.

 The primary Los Angeles airport is Los Angeles International Airport (LAX).
 The seventh busiest commercial airport in the world and the third busiest in the United States, LAX handled 28.8 million passengers, 2.3 e6t of cargo and 380,000 aircraft movements in 2020.

-Other major nearby commercial airports include: LA/Ontario International Airport (serves the Inland Empire); Hollywood Burbank Airport; serves the San Fernando and San Gabriel Valleys); Long Beach Airport (serves the Long Beach/Harbor area); and John Wayne Airport (serves the Orange County area).
+Other major nearby commercial airports include: LA/Ontario International Airport (serves the Inland Empire); Hollywood Burbank Airport (serves the San Fernando and San Gabriel Valleys); Long Beach Airport (serves the Long Beach/Harbor area); and John Wayne Airport (serves the Orange County area).

 The world's busiest general-aviation airport is also located in Los Angeles, Van Nuys Airport.
 Santa Monica Airport is also located near Los Angeles.

 Intercity train services

 Union Station is the major regional train station for Amtrak, Metrolink and Metro Rail.
 The station is Amtrak's fifth busiest station, having 1.4 million Amtrak boardings and de-boardings in 2019.
 Amtrak operates eleven daily round trips between San Diego and Los Angeles, five of which continue to Santa Barbara via the Pacific Surfliner, the only service that runs through Los Angeles multiple times daily.
 Two of those trips continue to San Luis Obispo, California.
 The Coast Starlight provides additional service on the route and beyond to the San Francisco Bay Area, Sacramento, and on to Seattle, Washington.
-Amtrak motor coaches connect from Los Angeles to the San Joaquin Route in Bakersfield with frequent service through the Central Valley of California to Sacramento and Oakland, and eastward to San Bernardino and Las Vegas.
+Amtrak motor coaches connect from Los Angeles to the Gold Runner route in Bakersfield with frequent service through the Central Valley of California to Sacramento and Oakland, and eastward to San Bernardino and Las Vegas.

 There is also daily service to Chicago, Illinois on the Southwest Chief, and three times a week to New Orleans, Louisiana on the Sunset Limited.
 Due to the effects from Hurricane Katrina, Sunset Limited service between New Orleans to Jacksonville, Florida has been discontinued, although Amtrak is required by current federal law to develop a plan to reinstate the service.
 The Texas Eagle is a second train to Chicago, which operates thrice weekly.
-Sunset Limited and Texas Eagle trains operate on the same track between Los Angeles and San Antonio, Texas before splitting off towards their respective destinations.
+Sunset Limited and Texas Eagle trains operate as one train between Los Angeles and San Antonio, Texas before splitting off towards their respective destinations.

 Amtrak Pacific Surfliner trains stop at several locations in Los Angeles County, including: Glendale, Bob Hope Airport in Burbank, Chatsworth, and Van Nuys.

-Due to the large volumes of import freight that flows into the city's port complex, Los Angeles is a major freight railroad hub.
+Due to the large volumes of import freight that flow into the city's port complex, Los Angeles is a major freight railroad hub.
 Freight is hauled by Union Pacific Railroad and BNSF Railway.
 The now-defunct Southern Pacific Railroad once served the Los Angeles area before merging with Union Pacific.
 The Alameda Corridor, a below-grade rail corridor connects the port to the city's main rail yards and to points further north and east.

+The California High-Speed Rail plans to connect Los Angeles to San Francisco and San Diego via the Inland Empire.
+Additionally, the Brightline West will serve Los Angeles to Las Vegas via Rancho Cucamonga.